 - Root canal sealer material is used to fill the entire tooth, including the roots.

 - The tooth will be weak, and a dental crown is needed to protect it from decay and further damage.

 Some people think that the procedure will be painful, and they prefer to have the tooth extracted.
 But extracting the tooth is the more traumatic procedure.
 Often the tissue inside your tooth is dead and incapable of registering any pain.
-Dr. Saleh or Dr. Shaer will ensure that the procedure is comfortable for you—not painful.
+Our skilled team will ensure that the procedure is comfortable for you—not painful.
 And sedation dentistry is available to help you stay relaxed throughout the procedure.
 Read our sedation dentistry page to learn about the available options.

-“Because of Dr. Saleh’s early diagnosis of an infection in my mouth, he saved my tooth!
+“Because of the early diagnosis of an infection in my mouth, he saved my tooth!
 I received a root canal for it.
 Everything about that experience was top-notch—great care, excellent results, and no pain during or after.” – Linda B.